Overview

 Successfully undertake a selection interview.

 Further details and direction to the online application portal is available at this link: https://www.dcu.ie/courses/postgraduate/school-nursing-psychotherapy-and-community-health/msc-psychotherapy.
-The application portal is normally open from November of the previous year, with a closing date 28th of February, and shortlisted, eligible applicants are invited for interview during March and April.
-Do please not that this is a very competitive process as the number of places available on the programme is restricted to meet student/lecturer ratios (currently we have an intake of 20 students per year, and students that have already deferred entry into the programme would have held a number of these 20 places).
-Please note that only applications that are fully completed by 28th of February can be considered.
+The application portal is normally open from November of the previous year with a closing date of the 28th of February.
+Shortlisted, eligible applicants are invited for interview during March.
+Thus, please note that only applications that are fully completed by the 28th of February can be considered.
+Do please note that this is a very competitive process as the number of places available on the programme is restricted to meet student/lecturer ratios (currently we have an intake of 20 students per year).

 Can I still apply if I do not meet the exact entry criteria?
-It is not possible to compensate for not having the required active clinical experience of having a minimum of one year's (by closing date for applications – February 28th) recent relevant professional experience in a clinical caring or helping role, which has included some clinical training and supervision. (see above)
+It is not possible to compensate for not having the required active clinical experience of having a minimum of one year's (by closing date for applications – February 28) recent relevant professional experience in a clinical caring or helping role, which has included some clinical training and supervision.
+This condition is a core requirement and applications that cannot evidence this cannot be considered.
+(See above)

 It is also not possible to compensate for not having the required professional experience but if you do not have a relevant level 8 interpersonal personal health care degree, it is possible to apply for consideration of other relevant personal/mental health practice and qualifications, learning and experience through completing an additional Recognition of prior experience and learning criteria (RPL) application.
 The RPL application is submitted only after successful online application and interview for the MSc.
 However, it is important to closely review what is required in the RPL application form before submitting your online application to the MSc and to include in your personal statement your intention to apply through RPL, and on what grounds.
 Further information on RPL entry is available from the MSc programme administrator, Lilija Prialgauskiene (lilija.prialgauskiene@dcu.ie).